Hardware-Compatible Single-Shot Feasible-Space Heuristics for Solving the Quadratic Assignment Problem: An Improved Local Search Heuristic for Hardware

 and this expression represents the non-penalized part of the binary formulation in the QUBO objective function~\eqref{qubo_formulation}.

 In this section, we propose a local update mechanism that adheres to the formulation~\eqref{eq:QUBOFeasFormulation}.
 We emphasize that working within the constraints

 removes the need to employ the penalty terms in the QUBO formulation \eqref{qubo_formulation}; from this point forward, we refer to this formulation as the ``binary formulation''.
-For the balance of this paper, we assume that $D$ and $F$ have diagonal elements of zero, as is observed in the vast majority of QAP instances.
+For the balance of this paper, we assume that $D$ and $F$ each have the zero-diagonal property ($D_{i,i}=0, F_{i,i}=0,$ for each $i$), as is observed in the vast majority of QAP instances.